timyiu478/mini-lsm/mini-lsm-starter/README.md

 * It does not provide full serializability for scan-heavy workloads.
 * Assume the metadata for every SST fits in memory.

+Bonus Tasks that I Implemented:

+* Early Stop for Memtable Gets
+* An amortized O(1) watermark structure using cyclic queue